 Articles

-Farrell will only be the new Jonny when he matches his passing accuracy Posted about 11 years ago
+Farrell will only be the new Jonny when he matches his passing accuracy Posted over 11 years ago

 Owen Farrell has now banged over 29 successful kick s in a row, a performance that puts him up there with the likes of Chris Paterson and Jonny Wilkinson.
 Farrell was the reason why Saracens beat Racing in Paris, but it wasn’t all down to goal kicking.